 Congenital ptosis: a term which means the droopy eyelid is present since birth due to the muscle responsible for lifting the eyelid (levator muscle) not developing fully.
 The levator muscle doesn’t contract completely nor does it fully relax.
 Congenital ptosis can get worse as a person gets older because of the natural structural changes of the face which occurs with aging.

-In cases of congentital ptosis where the levator muscle is so poorly developed that the muscle can’t function, then a highly specialized surgery called a frontalis sling is required.
-The frontalis sling involves the anchoring the upper eyelid to the frontalis muscle using a material such as “fascia lata” and silicone.
+In cases of congenital ptosis where the levator muscle is so poorly developed that the muscle can’t function, then a highly specialized surgery called a frontalis sling is required.
+The frontalis sling involves anchoring the upper eyelid to the frontalis muscle using a material such as “fascia lata” and silicone.
 The normal function of the frontalis muscle is to raise the eyebrow.

 Acquired Ptosis: Refers to ptosis which is not congenital and can have several different causes.
 In adults, the most common type of ptosis is called involutional ptosis, which typically occurs slowly with aging.
 This condition is due to a stretching or thinning of the tendon of the levator muscle that lifts the eyelids called the levator aponeurosis.